-Checking is a critical skill in the game of hockey that when performed properly can create quality scoring opportunities or help a team regain control of the puck.
-Just like skating, puck control, passing and shooting there are key progressions to the skill of checking when taught effectively, can greatly enhance a player's enjoyment of the great game of hockey.
+Checking is a critical skill that, when performed properly, can create quality scoring opportunities or help a team regain control of the puck.
+Just like skating, puck control, passing and shooting, there are key progressions to the skill of checking that, when taught effectively, can enhance the love of the game.

-A common misconception is that the skill of checking begins at a certain age or age category of play.
-In fact, checking is a 4-step progression that begins the first time a young player steps on the ice.
-Body checking is the fourth and final step of a four step teaching progression.
+A common misconception is that the skill of checking begins at a certain age or age division.
+In fact, checking is a four-step progression that begins the first time a young player steps on the ice.
+Body-checking is the fourth and final step of the progression.

-The purpose of this manual is to provide coaches with an introductory package of information, which contains progressions for beginning to teach checking skills.
-The transition from non-contact to contact hockey can be very uncomfortable for young players but if coaches are able to effectively put the building blocks in place, players will be able to make a smoother transition.
+The transition from non-contact to contact hockey can be very uncomfortable for young players, but if coaches are able to effectively put the building blocks in place, it means a smoother transition.